 Define the desired options on the page that appears.

-Select the storage class created previously from the drop-down menu.
+Select the previously-created storage class from the drop-down menu.

 Enter a unique name for the storage claim.

 Select the access mode.
-This determines the read and write access for the created storage claim.
+This selection determines the read and write access for the storage claim.

 Define the size of the storage claim.